 The final against Argentina – a repeat of Mexico City in 1986 and Rome in 1990 – was an altogether more cagey affair, but no less dramatic.
 With the game heading inexorably to the dreaded penalty shootout, twenty-two year old Mario Götze would score a goal fit for the occasion and give the Nationalmannschaft their fourth title – and with it, a fourth star to wear on the Nationaltrikot.
 After all the near misses, this golden generation and coach Jogi Löw had finally delivered.

 The European Championship finals two years later in France saw Löw’s side again eliminated in the semi-finals, finally coming unstuck against hosts France after a solid if slightly unspectacular campaign.
 Injuries, suspensions and a crucial dose of bad luck more than played their part; while the team of 2016 were admittedly nowhere near the standard of two years earlier, one could only feel that with a little more fortune they would have added a fourth European crown to their long list of titles.

-In making the semi-finals the Mannschaft finally managed to beat old foes Italy in a major tournament, and coach continued his remarkable record of leading the team to the last four in every tournament he has been in charge.
-The record is impressive: Euro finalists in 2008, World Cup third place in 2010, Euro semi-finalists in 2012, World Cup Winners in 2014 and Euro semi-finalists in 2016 and Confederations Cup winners in 2017.
+It was a continuation of Löw’s remarkable record, where he has led the team to a last four finish or better in every tournament since his becoming Nationaltrainer in 2006.
+Euro finalists in 2008, World Cup third place in 2010, Euro semi-finalists in 2012, World Cup Winners in 2014, Euro semi-finalists in 2016 and Confederations Cup winners in 2017.